bland-industries/LazyTimeTracker/ReadMe.md

-#Lazy Time Tracker **Beta v0.5.2**
+#Lazy Time Tracker **Beta v0.5.0**
 Sublime Text Time Tracker for the lazy in us all

-This is a beta.
+**Note:** This is a beta.
 I am not resposible for the loss of tracking your time.
-I currently am using is so I am very interested in making it the best ever.
+I currently am using it so I am very interested in making it the best ever.

+**Note:** This is currently been tested by me on ST3 and minimally tested on ST2.
+I have also only tested it on OSX.
+If there are generous people out there that would like to test things for me, I would greatly appreciate it.

 ## How it works